 If you are a Foleon user, you don’t have to use GTM to install Google Analytics.
 We suggest using our built-in Google Analytics field instead of Google Tag Manager.

-Because Foleon web publications work slightly different than standard websites, we suggest using our built-in Google Analytics field instead of Google Tag Manager.
+Because Foleon Docs work slightly different than standard websites, we suggest using our built-in Google Analytics field instead of Google Tag Manager.
 You only need to paste your UA-code in our settings panel and (re)publish your publication.

 We also automatically send events to your Google Analytics, like, for example, when someone submits a form or clicks on an external link.
 You can find more information about our automated events in our learning centre.